rethinkdb/rethinkdb-rs/1-get-started/drivers/performance.md

 r.protobuf_implementation
 ```

-If the output is `'cpp'` then you are running the optimized C++ backend.
+If the output is `'cpp'` then you are running the optimized C++
+backend.
 Well done!

-If the output is `'js'` then the `node-protobuf` package was installed
+If the output is `'js'` then the `node-protobuf` package was not
-incorrectly.
+installed correctly.

 # Python #